 - Advised Leonteq Securities AG on the restructuring of its German Law Structured Securities Programme for the issuance of English and Swiss law governed securities and for compliance with the new Prospectus Regulation requirements.

 The finance practice at CMS is 'very responsive, has a very high level of capability within the derivatives and structured products area and represents excellent value for money'.
 The firm's palette of work is broad, encompassing retail structured products for leading global investment banks including notes, warrants and certificates; the drafting of their proprietary indices; insurance credit risk mitigation; equity derivatives, repos; structured lending; and regulatory advice.
 The practice has notable expertise in credit derivatives, including credit-linked notes, credit-linked provisions for programmes and transactions with embedded credit derivative pay-offs.
 'His credit knowledge is second-to-none', say clients of practice head Will Dibble who is 'extremely knowledgeable, practical, responsive and easy to deal with'.
 Jason Harding's broad practice covers debt capital markets, securitisations, CDOs, structured finance and derivatives.
 Jason Brooks is 'one of the smartest transaction lawyers in the field'.
-CLO adviser Neil Hamilton and head of debt capital markets Michael Cavers are also recommended.
-James Parker, Mike Munro and Thomas Lockley are highly regarded in the pensions and longevity risk transfer market.
+Michael Cavers is also recommended, while James Parker, Mike Munro and Thomas Lockley are highly regarded in the pensions and longevity risk transfer market.